 5. Colored pencils, scissors and a glue stick (Please keep in backpack so available when needed – this helps class go much faster, smoother and more time efficient when we have enough supplies

-This year we will be studying the geography of Asia during the first semester and Australia and Oceania during the second semester.
+This year we will be studying the geography North America.

-Our texts will cover the essential elements of geography while exploring the unique characteristics of the continent/region in focus.
+Our lessons will cover the essential elements of geography while exploring the unique characteristics of the regions in focus.
 We will study location, mapping, resources and cultures through reading and engaging in writing and hands-on activities.

-On and off, throughout the year, we will enhance our study of a country by engaging in a craft, game, song, or snack common to the people who live there.
+On and off, throughout the year, we will enhance our study of a region by engaging in a craft, game, song, or snack common to the unique customs of the inhabitants.

 Preschool Class - Instructors: Mrs. Pappenfus and Mrs. Ozment (3 hour class on Tuesday morning)

 Preschool Welcome to the World of Preschool.
 Sending a child off to preschool for the first time is a big step for you and your child.
 It is the beginning of a new host of experiences for you and your child.
 New friends, new faces and many new activities to be a part of their learning experience.